 As I read his material on this issue, it seemed to me that Tucker had two main arguments for keeping prudential supervision/regulation and monetary policy together.

 The first of these is about the central bank’s lender of last resort function (for which the relevant statutory provision in our legislation needs refinement).
-A central bank is the only agency with the unquestioned ability to provide immediate liquidity to an individual bank, or to the system as a whole, when severe liquidity pressures arise – whether it is a run to physical cash, or simply a freezing up of interbank markets leaving some plays unable to operate with external injections of liquidity.
+A central bank is the only agency with the unquestioned ability to provide immediate liquidity to an individual bank, or to the system as a whole, when severe liquidity pressures arise – whether it is a run to physical cash, or simply a freezing up of interbank markets leaving some players unable to operate with external injections of liquidity.
 Failure to respond to systemwide increases in liquidity demand will, all else equal, be likely to result in the central bank falling short of its inflation target (through the resulting financial crisis and economic shakeout).
-Provision of liquidity, and a responsiveness to changes in demand, is an integral part of modern central banking (even though the stress events may not occur even as frequently as once a decade – in the New Zealand case, Y2K and the liquidity pressures around 2008/09.
+Provision of liquidity, and a responsiveness to changes in demand, is an integral part of modern central banking (even though the stress events may not occur even as frequently as once a decade – in the New Zealand case, Y2K and the liquidity pressures around 2008/09).

 Liquidity provision usually involves either buying assets outright from a bank, or lending on the security of those assets (mainly repo agreements).
 That is easy when it involves the outright purchase of a well-known widely-traded asset like a government bond.
 But it gets trickier when it is a loan (in economic substance, if not legal form) and when the assets involved are pretty opaque and not generally traded at all, and when the general injunction – enshrined in legislation in some countries – is that central banks should only lend to solvent institutions (solvency here being a positive net assets test, not an “ability to meet payments as they fall due” test).
-To caricature just slightly, Tucker argues that a PhD in macroeconomics won’t be much use in enabling a central bank to decide whether or not to provide funds to be bank that comes knocking.
+To caricature just slightly, Tucker argues that a PhD in macroeconomics won’t be much use in enabling a central bank to decide whether or not to provide funds to a bank that comes knocking.
 You need, instead (or as well), detailed banking and credit expertise.
 Specifically he notes

 Even opponents of “broad central banking” generally accept that, as the lender of last resort, the central bank cannot avoid inspecting banks that want to borrow.